Medieval Wall

 Fortress Medvedgrad

-Fortress Medvedgrad is located on southern hilside of Medvednica.
-It is visible from the nearly every part of Zagreb and its surroundings.
-Although now days poorly explored, it is one of the most interesting medieval monuments in Zagreb region.
+Medvedgrad fortress is located on the southern hillside of Mount Medvednica.
+It can be seen from nearly every part of Zagreb and its surroundings.
+Although nowadays rather poorly explored, it is one of the most interesting medieval monuments in Zagreb region.

 Location of Fortress